NOPEEEEEEEEEEEE/Chronicles-of-Crafting-a-Hybrid-Ray-Tracer-in-DXR/index.md

 For the hybrid pipeline, I am using 4 buffers.
 For each of them I stored one render target descriptor in a hescriptor heap, and one UAV descriptor in the descriptor heap that I use in the ray tracing pass(UAV's are nice because they allow both reading and writing).
 This way,I can use the same resource for both the rasterizer and for the ray tracer, without having to copy anything.

 The render targets are bound to the pipeline using OMSetRenderTargets.
 I have to make use of the position within the descriptor heap of the render targes when creating the CPU descriptor handles.
+If you're using ImGUI, make sure you use OMSetRenderTargets to bind your back buffers before rendering it.

 The states of the resources have to be changed from RTV to UAV after the rasterizer pass and swaped back after the ray tracing pass.